(updated June 2023)

 Be sure ACA has your updated biography, photo, and email address.
 Please also send detailed information about upcoming performances, recording releases, and YouTube videos featuring your ACE-published music to [email protected] and [email protected].

 Score Deposit Guidelines

 - All incoming materials must be provided in clean digital files such as PDF, Finale, Sibelius, MP3.

-- ACA can receive an unlimited number of PDF scores and parts, as well as uncompressed audio files for works that require audio for performance, so long as the materials are for works that are registered and published by ACA.
+- ACA can receive PDF scores and parts as well as uncompressed audio files for works that require audio for performance, so long as the materials are for works that are registered and published by ACA.
 There may be an extra fee annually if your electronic storage of audio and video at ACA exceeds 10 GB of total disk space.

 - If submitting files as part of the registration of a new work, materials may be submitted as an upload within the New Work Registration webform.
 You must be signed into your composers.com account to access this page.

-- We also can accept an unlimited number of MP3 listening files for promoting your ACA music.
+- We also can accept MP3 listening files for promoting your ACA music.
 You will be assigned a private secure storage folder online where you can upload any files for safekeeping or transferring to ACA.

 - Paper scores and parts, or audio in CD, cassette, LP, or reels, are no longer accepted for deposit at ACA.
 We can suggest scanning or transfer services.
-Be sure you keep single side masters of your scores and parts for reproduction and scanning, not bound copies, which are not useful for our purposes in most cases.
+Be sure you keep single side masters of your scores and parts for reproduction and scanning, not bound copies, which are not useful for ACA.